eyedeekay/i2p-ssh-config/README.md

 to the i2p network.
 All automatically.
 It doesn't have all the features I want it to yet, but it should work.
 I have not tested the systemd units yet.

-The larger point is that with the use of /etc/i2pd/tunnels.d instead of a single monolithic tunnels.conf file, it becomes possible to express the configuration of a service that you wish to forward to i2p as an easy-to-install package.
-In this case it's OpenSSH sshd.
+The larger point is that with the use of /etc/i2pd/tunnels.conf.d instead of a single monolithic tunnels.conf file, it becomes possible to express the configuration of a service that you wish to forward to i2p as an easy-to-install and easy-to create package.
+In this case it's OpenSSH sshd, but it could be any service that could benefit from being routed using sshd.

 Getting genmkfile from Whonix
 -----------------------------